mattermost/docs/source/administration/image-proxy.rst

 .. image:: ../images/image-proxy.png

-The URL will be replaced with something similar to the following (ee `https://github.com/atmos/camo <https://github.com/atmos/camo>`__ for details):
+The URL will be replaced with something similar to the following (see `https://github.com/atmos/camo <https://github.com/atmos/camo>`__ for details):

 .. code-block:: text